Ban-Zhan/ComplexHeatmap-reference/book/02-single_heatmap.md

     cluster_columns = fastcluster::hclust)
 ```

-To make it more convinient to use the faster version of `hclust` (assuming you have many heatmaps to
+To make it more convinient to use the faster version of `hclust()` (assuming you have many heatmaps
-construct), it can be set as a global option.
-The usage of `ht_opt` is introduced later.
+to construct), it can be set as a global option.
+The usage of `ht_opt` is introduced in Section
+\@ref(change-graphic-parameters-simultaneously).

 ```r